S1lence-z/cook-book/README.md

 - [License](#license)

 ## Prerequisites
-Before running the CookBook application, ensure you have the following libraries installed:
+Before running the CookBook application, ensure you have the following libraries installed, especially tkinter and custom tkinter **MySQL Connector is NOT REQUIRED**, the app uses sqlite3:

 - **Tkinter**: A standard GUI library for Python.
 - **customtkinter**: A library to create modern and customizable GUIs based on Tkinter.
 - **MySQL Connector/Python (mysql-connector-python)**: A library to connect your application to a MySQL database.

-### Install MySQL on Your PC
+### OPTIONAL: Install MySQL on Your PC
 1. **Download MySQL Community Server**:

     - Visit the MySQL official website and navigate to the downloads section for the MySQL Community Server.